Sobrevive

 Sobrevive is the second album of the Chilean pop rock band Kudai released on June 16, 2006.
-Debuted at number one in their navite country and certified platinum and sold 350,000 copies worldwide.
+Debuted at number one in their native country and certified platinum and sold 350,000 copies worldwide.

 Album information

 This album is the last record on which Nicole Natalino sang.
 She left the group due to personal problems.
 After the departure of Nicole, Gabriela Villalba replaced her and re-record the album featuring Gabriela's voice.

 The first single is "Déjame Gritar" which went #1 in Chile and Argentina.
 The video of the single features Nicole before her departure and also hit #1 spot on many TV channels and programs like MTV Argentina 'Los 10+ Pedidos' and MTV Centro 'Top 20'.